 Utilization in Kenya.

-The Country has been involved in a vicious war against corruption, drugs, murder among many other things.
-The public has been treated to an array of arrests of prominent politicians, top government officials among others.
+The Country has been involved in a vicious war against corruption, drugs, murder, among many other things.
+The Police have treated the public has to an array of arrests of prominent politicians, top government officials, among others.

 There was a rumor doing rounds in social media that corrupt people used to hide on Friday to avoid the embarrassment caused by the arrests.
-Well, the arrests can be seen as good progress, nevertheless, the accused persons have to go for a full trial before their fate can be established.
-The fact that somebody has been arrested does not mean that he is guilty.
-The trial process takes time and, in most cases, people are acquitted on avoidable grounds such as lack of evidence.
+Well, the arrests can be seen as good progress.
+Nevertheless, the accused persons have to go for a full trial before their fate can be established.
+An accused person’s arrest does not mean that he is guilty.
+The trial process takes time, and, in most cases, Courts acquit people on avoidable grounds such as lack of evidence.

 The fact that somebody has been arrested does not mean that he is guilty.

-Therefore, to avoid these kinds of scenarios, the Director of Public Prosecutions can employ plea bargains so as to ensure a guaranteed conviction.
-This can be done by turning some or one of the Defendants into a state witness in which he or she shall provide information implicating the others against corruption.
-Indeed, the Magistrate in the NYS case case has encouraged the use of plea bargains to ensure the prompt conclusion of the case.
+Therefore, to avoid these kinds of scenarios, the Director of Public Prosecutions can employ plea bargains to ensure a guaranteed conviction.
+The DPP can implement plea bargains by turning some or one of the Defendants into a state witness in which they shall provide information implicating others in exchange for some leniency.
+Besides, the Magistrate adjudicating in the NYS case has encouraged the use of plea bargains to ensure the prompt conclusion of the case.

-This method cannot be employed alone but rather, it also involves the combination of other factors such as cooperation among the various stakeholders, adequate financing of the institutions, building strong cases among others.
-This will ensure that those implicated in major graft allegations are convicted thus serving as a deterrence.
-In addition, plea bargains ensure that there is no need for trial, thus saving money and resources.
-Plea bargains may seem lucrative but they have attracted a lot of criticism.
+This method cannot be employed alone, but rather, it also involves the combination of other factors such as cooperation among the various stakeholders, adequate financing of the institutions, building strong cases, among others.
+Employing the above methods will ensure that those implicated in major graft allegations are convicted, thus serving as a deterrence.
+Also, plea bargains ensure that there is no need for a trial, thus saving money and resources.
+Plea bargains may seem lucrative but have attracted some criticism.

 Criticism of plea bargain.

 Remember, the concept of plea bargains involves a compromise between two parties.
-The Prosecution agrees to drop charges and the accused person pleads guilty.
-This notion has been critiqued as violating key rights of the accused person in relation to a fair trial.
-This right has several underpinnings.
-They include, the right to be presumed innocent until proven guilty; to adduce and challenge evidence; right to appeal among others.
-When one signs a deal, he is presumed guilty, he cannot challenge the evidence being used against him and forfeits the right to appeal.
+The Prosecution agrees to drop charges in exchange for the accused person’s admission of guilt.
+Some factions view the practice as violating the right to a fair trial, which has several underpinnings.
+They include the right to be presumed innocent until proven guilty; to adduce and challenge evidence; appeal, among others.
+When one signs a deal, he is presumed guilty, he cannot challenge the evidence adduced against him and forfeits the right to appeal.

-When one signs a deal, he is presumed guilty, he cannot challenge the evidence being used against him and forfeits the right to appeal.
+When one signs a deal, he is presumed guilty, he cannot challenge the evidence adduced against him and forfeits the right to appeal.

-Nonetheless, where the prosecution has built a strong case with a high rate of conviction and the accused person has a lawyer and has reviewed the evidence, the accused person cannot cry foul.
-Similarly, this concept has been a success in the United States and if employed in Kenya, it can go a long way to ensure a high win rate for the prosecution.
+Nonetheless, where the Prosecution has built a strong case with a high probability of conviction, the accused person has a lawyer and has reviewed the evidence, the accused person cannot cry foul.
+Similarly, this concept has been a success in the United States, and if employed in Kenya, it can go a long way to ensure a high win rate for the Prosecution.

-Where the prosecution has built a strong case with a high rate of conviction and the accused person has a lawyer and has reviewed the evidence, the accused person cannot cry foul.
+Where the prosecution has built a strong case with a high rate of conviction, the accused person has a lawyer and has reviewed the evidence; the accused person cannot cry foul.

 For example, the Mueller investigation in the United States investigating alleged campaign finance violations by the Trump campaign has employed this idea.
-Recently, Paul Manafort, signed a deal in which five of the seven charges against him were dropped, and in exchange, he was to cooperate with Mueller.
+Recently, Paul Manafort signed a deal in which the Prosecution dropped five of the seven charges against him, and in exchange, he will cooperate with Mueller.
 Legal experts have noted that this is not going to end well for Mr. Trump.

-Kenya operates on the principle of separation of powers between the executive, judiciary and the legislature.
-It is upon all agencies to cooperate to ensure that crime is eradicated.
-The executive has done its part by arresting the corrupt individuals.
-It is up to the judiciary to ensure that there is a conviction if there is overwhelming evidence against the accused persons.
-Likewise, for a judge to acquit or convict, that is dependent on the evidence presented to him.
-Then if proper evidence is not collected, plea bargains are not used, we will then hear another acquittal and blame games will begin.
+Kenya operates on the principle of separation of powers between the executive, judiciary, and the legislature.
+It is upon all agencies to cooperate to ensure the eradication of crime.
+The executive has done its part by arresting corrupt individuals.
+It is up to the judiciary to guarantee convictions if there is overwhelming evidence against the accused persons.
+Likewise, for a judge to acquit or convict, the prosecution must present overwhelming evidence against the accused persons.
+Thus, if proper evidence is not collected, and plea bargains are not employed, there will be an increase in acquittals.

-If plea bargains are not applied, we will continue pirouetting to the jingles of apprehensions, mortifications and then exonerations.
+If we do not employ plea bargains, we will continue pirouetting to the jingles of apprehensions, trials, and pardons.